Accelerated, Scalable and Reproducible AI-driven Gravitational Wave Detection: Introduction

 This paper brings together several key elements to accelerate deep learning research.
-We showcase how to combine NSF- and DOE-funded cyberinfrastructure to release state-of-the-art, production scale, neural network models for gravitational wave detection.
+We showcase how to combine cyberinfrastructure funded by the National Science Foundation (NSF) and the Department of Energy (DOE) to release state-of-the-art, production scale, neural network models for gravitational wave detection.
 The framework \(\texttt{DLHub}\rightarrow\texttt{funcX}\rightarrow\texttt{HAL}\) provides the means to enable open source, accelerated deep learning gravitational wave data analysis.
 This approach will empower the broader community to readily process open source LIGO data with minimal computational resources.
 Going forward, this approach may be readily adapted to demonstrate interoperability, replacing \texttt{HAL} with any other compute resource.

-At a glance, the novel developments for AI-driven gravitational wave detection introduced in this article encompass:
+At a glance, the developments for AI-driven gravitational wave detection introduced in this article encompass the following characteristics:

-\begin{cititemize2} \item \textbf{Open Source} The AI models we introduce in this study are shared with the broader community through \texttt{DLHub}.
-This approach will streamline and accelerate the development of AI algorithms for gravitational wave astrophysics \item \textbf{Reproducible} We present results of two independent analyses to test the predictions of our AI models, and confirm that the output of these studies is consistent and reproducible \item \textbf{Accelerated} We use 64 \texttt{NVIDIA} GPUs to process the entire month of August 2017 advanced LIGO data in just sevent minutes, finding all expected gravitational wave events in that dataset, and reporting no misclassifications \item \textbf{Scalabe} We establish that AI-driven gravitational wave detection scales strongly as we increase the number of GPUs used for inference \end{cititemize2}
+\begin{cititemize2} \item \textbf{Open Source} The containerized AI models introduced in this study are shared with the broader community through \texttt{DLHub}.
+This approach will streamline and accelerate the adoption and development of AI for gravitational wave astrophysics \item \textbf{Reproducible} We conducted two independent analyses to test the predictions of our AI ensemble, and confirm that the output of these studies is consistent and reproducible \item \textbf{Accelerated} We used 64 \texttt{NVIDIA} GPUs to process advanced LIGO data from the entire month of August 2017 in just 7 min, which is orders of magnitude faster and computationally more efficient than other methods that have harnessed advanced cyberinfrastructure platforms for gravitational wave detection~\cite{HuertaBWOSG,2017Weitzel}. \item \textbf{Sensitivity and Accuracy} This data-driven approach is capable of processing advanced LIGO data in bulk for a 4D signal manifold, reporting perfect true positive rate on real gravitational wave events and zero misclassifications over one month's worth of searched data \item \textbf{Scalable} We demonstrate that AI-driven gravitational wave detection scales strongly as we increase the number of GPUs used for inference.
+The software needed to scale this analysis, and to post-process the output of the AI ensemble is all provided at the \texttt{DLHub} \end{cititemize2}